magicmarc/marks-reverie/src/content/novels/lucy-does-improv/ACT_III_A_Break.md

 Lucy (brightly): I did well this semester.
 My professors praised my work, and I even made some new friends at *The Improv Club*.
 Everyone was so nice!
 Joseph..

 Mother (interrupting, coldly measured): You have ten fingers, Lucy.
 Ten fingers kill ten flies at once.
-Anything beyond that—clubs, activities—is excess.
+Anything beyond that is excess.

 Lucy (forcing a smile): But there are only two flies right now.